mezhaka/speech-api/README.txt

 Cloud storage -> Browser -> bucket permissions -> Add service account, give "Storage Object Creator"
 "Storage Object Viewer"
 role.
+If we want to be able to overwrite files, then we also need a "Storage Object Admin" role.

 merge channels from a stereo mp3: